Are you looking for a job and want to prepare for your next interview? You should be familiar with STAR interview questions.

 STAR interviews can also help employers identify the decision-making abilities of the applicant and their communication skills.

-When answering STAR questions, applicants need to be clear, concise and provide detailed information about each step taken.
+When answering STAR questions, applicants need to be clear, and concise and provide detailed information about each step taken.
 They should also explain any lessons learned from the experience and how they would approach a similar situation.

 Employers ask STAR interview questions on past experiences and use them to anticipate the applicant's reaction in a comparable circumstance in the future.
 Such an approach helps to gain insight into whether or not they are a good fit for the job.